quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 do see it, and we go through it later.

 #### Version control
-Working with code, we often wanted to keep track the changes.
+Working with code, we often want to keep track the changes.
 Imagine when you add a _feature_, but it turns out to be _buggy_, then what you want is to revert back to the previous _version_ of your code.
-Broadly speaking, this process is called _version control_.
+Broadly speaking, this process is called [_version control_][Version control].
 One way to do version control is to copy your entire folder into a new one and making changes there, but that is not very efficient.
 This problem can be solve more efficiently with a _version control system_ like [git], which is the most popular one for programming.

 For Polygon, you don't need to know git.
 Polygon is also a version control system, but with simpler functionality.
 It can keep track the changes, _mark